 3. Delivery Driver:

-If you have PTSD (Post Traumatic Stress Disorder), you might want to consider becoming a delivery driver.
-Delivery drivers don’t have to deal with customers face–to–face.
-And they can often set their hours.
+If you have PTSD (Post Traumatic Stress Disorder), delivery driving might be a good fit!
+You won’t have to deal with people directly, and you can often choose your work hours.

 4. Freelance Writer: